 Movie nights are inevitable during winter.
-Whether you live somewhere cold and refuse to leave the house when it’s below 30 degrees (wise decision) or just live for Freeform’s 25 Days of Christmas movies, you and your couch are about to get some extra quality time.
+Whether you live somewhere cold and refuse to leave the house when it’s below 30°F (-1°C) (wise decision) or just live for Freeform’s 25 Days of Christmas movies, you and your couch are about to get some extra quality time.
 All the more reason for a movie snack upgrade.

-When you make popcorn at home, you’re pretty much guaranteed to come up with something healthier than a movie theater bag... those nutrition facts are downright frightening.
+When you make popcorn at home, you’re pretty much guaranteed to come up with something more nutritious than a movie theater bag… Those nutrition facts are downright frightening.
 But that doesn’t mean you need to skimp on flavor.
 These recipes show you how to make your popcorn sweet, savory, or spicy, with just a few extra ingredients.
-Oh, and if you’re popping your own kernels, we recommend trying this Arrowhead Mills brand.

 Brown sugar cinnamon will forever remind us of our favorite childhood toaster pastries, and it turns out the flavor combo tastes just as good on popcorn.
 After all, you really can’t go wrong with cinnamon, sugar, and butter (ever).
 Melt the butter in a saucepan and let it turn to a golden brown color, then pour it over your ‘corn and sprinkle with cinnamon and sugar.